Nikitha1960/FMS-_23/README.md

-# Faculty Management System (FMS)
+# Farmer Management System (FMS)

-A Java-based application designed to efficiently manage faculty details such as personal information, subjects taught, schedules, and department assignments.
+A Java-based application designed to manage farmer records, crop details, and related agricultural data.
-This project demonstrates **core Java skills, object-oriented programming principles, and data management** using Java Collections Framework.
+This project demonstrates **Core Java skills, Object-Oriented Programming (OOP) principles, and data management** using the Java Collections Framework.

 ---

 ## Features
-- Add, view, update, and delete faculty records
+- Add, view, update, and delete farmer records
-- Manage department and course details
+- Store crop details and farming information
-- Search faculty by ID or name
+- Search farmers by ID or name
 - Store and retrieve data dynamically using Java Collections
-- Input validation and exception handling for robust performance
+- Input validation and exception handling for reliable performance
-- Modular design for easy maintenance and scalability
+- Modular code structure for easy maintenance and scalability

 ---